Bitdefender VPN Review

 Pricing and Subscription Info

 For a pricing deep dive check out our Bitdefender VPN pricing guide, but for a quick reference the chart below should do the trick.
-We ended up going with the one-year plan for the 20 percent savings, and would recommend to go with that plan as well, but make sure you don’t forget about the seven-day trial!
+We tested the annual plan which currently offers excellent value at $2.92 per month for the first year (regularly $5.83/month).
+Don’t forget to take advantage of the seven-day free trial before committing!

 Recap